 Jon Bonci has an extensive and varied career that spans music publishing, video production, television, and education.
 He has been the Creative Director, East Coast for BMG Music Publishing, Creative Manager at Warner/Chappell Music Publishing, and is currently handling licensing and creative roles for Shapiro Bernstein & Co., Inc. He has also worked as a producer, videographer, and editor for his own video production company, as well as taking the role of Executive Director for Local TV in Easthampton, NY , overseeing the public, education, and government access channels there.
 With a Bachelor of Arts in Music from SUNY Oswego and a Master of Science in Elementary Education from Lehman College, Jon has also taught elementary school as both a teaching assistant and substitute teacher.

 Alexa Cabellon is a music publishing professional with a background in global songwriter and publisher royalties, digital music licensing, and copyright administration.
-Currently, Alexa is the Sr. Manager, Royalties and New Media at the legendary independent music publishing company, Shapiro, Bernstein & Co., Inc., where she ensures proper payment of royalties to songwriters and implements new deals with digital licensees.
-Alexa is the lead singer/songwriter of her Brooklyn-based band, Little Anchor, and holds a Bachelor of Music in Music Business from New York University.
+Currently, Alexa is the Director of Royalties and New Media at the legendary independent music publishing company Shapiro, Bernstein & Co., Inc. There, she ensures proper payment of royalties to songwriters and implements new deals with digital licensees.
+Alexa is also the lead singer/songwriter of the Brooklyn-based band Little Anchor and holds a Bachelor of Music in Music Business from New York University.

 - Word processing program that can open and save documents in Rich Text Format (RTF)

 - Internet connection with at least 4 Mbps download speed (http://www.speedtest.net to verify or download the Speedtest by Ookla app from your mobile app store)